Lorp/samsa/src/help/panel-instances.md

 Next, the ArrayBuffer is converted into a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), with the binary TrueType data encoded as a [Base 64](https://en.wikipedia.org/wiki/Base64) string, which is then set as the `href` attribute of a new `<a>` element.
 Finally Samsa triggers a click to download the binary data as a file in the Downloads folder.

-### How Named Instances in the font
+### Adding Named Instances to fonts
-A font maker typically sets up Named Instances in font editors or in a [.designspace](https://github.com/fonttools/fonttools/tree/master/Doc/source/designspaceLib#document-xml-structure) document.
-In an Opentype variable font, Named Instances are stored in the `fvar` table.
+A font maker typically sets up the Named Instances of a VF using a font editor, or within a [.designspace](https://github.com/fonttools/fonttools/tree/master/Doc/source/designspaceLib#document-xml-structure) document.
+Named Instances are stored in the `fvar` table of an Opentype variable font, each occupying only a few bytes.

 ### References
 * [OpenType specification: fvar](https://docs.microsoft.com/en-us/typography/opentype/spec/fvar)